-This step is all about setting up the database and we are taking some time here, planning the database table.
-As I have explained in the previous step that through our component we are going to manage a list of dog breeds that will be shown through component front and backend.
-To do so, we first have to save entries to database and have to plan a table which will make us to achieve this.
-We will also want the change state, ordering, checked in/out and ACL features.We will also want to track that which user has made the entries and at which time.
+This step is all about setting up the database, and we are taking our time here, planning the database table.
+As I have explained in the previous step, through our component, we are going to manage a list of dog breeds that will be shown through the component’s front and back ends.
+To do so, we first have to save entries to a database and have to plan a table that will allow us to achieve this.
+We will also require the features of change state, ordering, checked in/out, and ACL.We will also want to track which user made the entries and at what time.

-Then we have to store the editing information of an item and for this purpose Joomla standard field, "checked_out” is used, along with “checked_out_time", a datetime field to track when an item is checked out.
-It will contain the id of the user that would be editing the record.After that we will track the owner of the record through "created_by” field.
-It is also a point to know that checked_out and created_by just work as a foreign key to id field of user table.
-For any content based extension, it is the basic database table structure, that we have discussed above.
+Then we have to store the editing information of an item, and for this purpose, the Joomla standard field “checked_out” is used, along with “checked_out_time,” a datetime field to track when an item is checked out.
+It will include the ID of the user who is editing the record.After that, we will track the owner of the record through the “created_by” field.
+It is also important to know that checked_out and created_by just work as foreign keys to the id field of the user table.
+For any content-based extension, it is the basic database table structure that we have discussed above.

 Creating the database table

 Now the first field we have to create is the id field.
 It would be an integer field with a default value of 0.
-This field would be auto incremental and will also serve as the primary key.
-Auto increment means that when you add a new record to table, next number is automatically calculated and assigned as the id.
+This field would be auto-incremental and also serve as the primary key.
+Auto-increment means that when you add a new record to the table, the next number is automatically calculated and assigned as the id.

-For not allowing negative values, this should be an UNSIGNED field and it should also be marked as NOT NULL as a value of it must be provided by your extension.
-You can handle its values easily if you are using JTable class in your component, which I will discuss in detail in next lessons.
+For not allowing negative values, this should be an UNSIGNED field, and it should also be marked as NOT NULL, as a value for it must be provided by your extension.
+You can handle its values easily if you are using the JTable class in your component, which I will discuss in detail in the next lessons.

-Then we are creating a field for saving the ordering information of individual recods.
-This field would be an integer value and it should not be null.
-Order field is also joomla specific and JTable class automatically deals with it, so you dont have to write extra code for it as joomla is already making your life easier.Then there is the “state” field.
-As the name indicates, publish/unpublish information is stored in it, in the form of 1 and 0 respectively.This field is declared as “TINYINT” as it hold only a single digit, i.e, either 1 or 0.
+Then we are creating a field for saving the ordering information of individual receipts.
+This field would have an integer value, and it should not be null.
+Order field is also Joomla-specific, and JTable class handles it automatically, so you don’t have to write additional code for it because Joomla is already making your life easier.Then there is the “state” field.
+It stores publish/unpublish information in the form of 1 and 0, as the name suggests.This field is declared as “TINYINT” as it holds only a single digit, i.e., either 1 or 0.

-It would be a DATETIME NOT NULL field with a default value of “0000-00-00 00:00:00".
-Now, there must be a field for holding the record owner information and for this purpose, we are going to create a “created_by” field.
-As it is going to hold only user id, so it must be declared as INT with NOT NULL attribute.
+It would be a DATETIME NOT NULL field with a default value of “0000-00-00 00:00:00.”
+Now, there must be a field for holding the record owner information, and for this purpose, we are going to create a “created_by” field.
+As it is going to hold only the user ID, it must be declared as an INT with the NOT NULL attribute.

-Create a field called “breedcat” with VARCHAR(55) NOT NULL to store the breed category name, create a field called, "breedcat" with VARCHAR(55) NOT NULL.If you are giving to much length for the VARCHAR, which actually you do not need, then database will be reserving more unnecessary space and thus increasing table size.
+Create a field called “breedcat” with VARCHAR(55) NOT NULL to store the breed category name.If you give too much length to the VARCHAR, which you actually do not need, then the database will be reserving more unnecessary space and thus increasing table size.
 So, only mention the numbers you think would be sufficient and avoid extra numbering.
-Then there comes the “shortdesc” and “desc” fields to hold the description of the breed.
-After that, we are going to export this table and will be extracting the sql code, for using in our extension.
-This code will be executed along with the installation of extension.
+Then there are the “shortdesc” and “desc” fields to hold the description of the breed.
+After that, we are going to export this table and will be extracting the SQL code for use in our extension.
+This code will be executed along with the installation of the extension.